TomoakiNagahara/op-skeleton-2024/README.md

 ## 2022 had a big change!!

  The first is "OP()" function.
- "OP()" makes it easy to access the same functionality in any namespaces.
+ "OP()" makes it easy to access the same functionality in any namespace.
  For details, please refer to the following URL: `develop:/reference/core/OP`

  The second is "CI/CD".